Mat-thias/Examplified/README.md

 # Examplified
-Examplified is a exam simulation prooject.
+Examplified is an exam simulation prooject.